Join us at the 2nd Annual Woodchopper's Ball

 The lumberyard is no stranger to community events.
 There have been a series of “pop up” arts shows, Art at the Yard, to benefit not only art lovers and local artists but also the Grand Haven Schools Foundation.

-The Salvation Army of Grand Haven is in the midst of a $1.1 million Capital Campaign to raise funds to expand its current facility.
+The Salvation Army of Grand Haven will share pans and drawings for the upcoming ____ square-foot addition to its physical plant.
+Contractors also will be on hand.
 The expanded facility will include a new multi-purpose room, three classrooms, kitchen, restrooms, office and storage space.
-“We are so thankful for how the community has supported us so far during this campaign,” stated Captain Sally Davis.
+“We are so thankful for how the community has supported us during this campaign,” said Major Sally Davis.
 “Our hope is this building expansion will allow us to have the space to continue to provide current and new programs and services to this community like we have done for the last 90 years.”

-Along with D. Baker and Lumber Company, The Salvation Army of Grand Haven is grateful for D&W Fresh Market, Dessert by Design, and Christian Haven Independent and Assisted Living Center for their support of this event.
+Along with D. Baker and Lumber Company, The Salvation Army of Grand Haven is grateful for D&W Fresh Market, Desserts by Design, and Christian Haven Independent and Assisted Living Center for their support in hosting this event.
+Underwriters for the music include Grand Haven Custom Molding, WestWind Construction, Linda and Stephen Vanos, and penULTIMATE, Ltd.